 PetroShale’s actual results, performance or achievement could differ materially from those expressed in, or implied by, these forward-looking statements and, accordingly, no assurance can be given that any of the events anticipated by the forward-looking statements will transpire or occur, or if any of them do so, what benefits that the Company will derive therefrom.
 All subsequent forward-looking statements, whether written or oral, attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by these cautionary statements.
 Additional information on these and other factors that could affect PetroShale’s operations and financial results are included in reports on file with Canadian securities regulatory authorities and may be accessed through the SEDAR website (www.sedar.com).
-The forward-looking information and statements contained on this website speak only as of the date of their posting and PetroShale does not undertake any obligation to update publicly or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required by applicable securities laws.
+The forward-looking statements contained in this document are made as at the date of this website and PetroShale does not undertake any obligation to update publicly or to revise any of the included forward-looking statements, whether as a result of new information, future events or otherwise, except as may be required by applicable securities laws.

-COMPANY INTERESTS.
 Company interest means, in relation to the Company’s interest in production and reserves, the Company’s working interest (operating and non-operating) before the deduction of royalties payable and including such entity’s royalty interest in production and reserves.
 Where volumes of reserves have been presented, they have been presented as company working interest, gross of royalties unless otherwise indicated.
 Where volumes of production have been presented, they have been presented as company working interest, gross of royalties, except where otherwise noted.
 Company net revenue interests is the share of production to the Company after all burdens, such as royalties and overriding royalties, have been deducted from the Company’s working interest.
-Relative price deck used by NSAI in their reserves evaluation has been disclosed within our 2016 Annual Information Form as well as in Note 7 of our year end 2016 audited annual financial statements, both of which are available on our SEDAR profile.
+Relative price deck used by NSAI in their reserves evaluation has been disclosed within our 2019 Annual Information Form available on our SEDAR profile.
 There is no assurance that the forecast prices and cost assumption will be attained and variances could be material The recovery and reserve estimates of our tight oil and shale gas reserves provided herein are estimates only and there is no guarantee that the estimated reserves will be recovered.
 Actual tight oil and shale gas reserves may be greater than or less than the estimates provided herein.
 It should not be assumed that the discounted future revenue estimated by NSAI represents the fair market value of the reserves.

-RESERVES DISCLOSURES.
-Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2016 dated April 19, 2017, which is prepared in accordance NI 51-101 and the COGE Handbook.
-The estimates pertaining to reserves provided on this website are estimates only and there is no guarantee that the estimated reserves will be recovered.
-Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided on this website and the differences may be material.
+Estimates pertaining to the Company’s reserves and the net present value of future net revenue attributable thereto are based upon the independent engineering evaluation of the crude oil, natural gas liquids and natural gas reserves of the Company prepared by NSAI, the Company’s independent reserves evaluator, as at December 31, 2019, which is prepared in accordance NI 51-101 and the COGE Handbook.
+The estimates pertaining to reserves provided in this website are estimates only and there is no guarantee that the estimated reserves will be recovered.
+Actual reserves and the estimated number of potential undeveloped drilling locations to which reserves have been attributed, may be greater than or less than the estimates provided in this website and the differences may be material.
 The estimates of reserves and future net revenue for individual properties may not reflect the same confidence level as estimates of reserves and future net revenue for all properties, due to the effects of aggregation.
 Estimates of net present value of future net revenue attributable to the Company’s reserves do not represent fair market value and there is uncertainty that the net present value of future net revenue will be realized.
 There is no assurance that the forecast price and cost assumptions applied by NSAI in evaluating PetroShale’s reserves will be attained and variances could be material.
-The reserves information contained on this website should be reviewed in conjunction with the annual information form of the Company dated April 28, 2017 for the year ended December 31, 2016 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used on this website.
+The reserves information contained in this website should be reviewed in conjunction with the annual information form of the Company dated March 26, 2020 for the year ended December 31, 2019 which is available on SEDAR and contains important additional information regarding the independent reserve evaluation that was conducted by NSAI and a description of, and important information about, the reserves terms used in this website.

 “COGE Handbook” means the Canadian Oil and Gas Evaluation Handbook maintained by the Society of Petroleum Evaluation Engineers (Calgary Chapter), as amended from time to time.